thofisch/doc-api/api_guidelines.md

 HTTP is an application-level protocol that is designed to keep interactions between clients and servers visible.
 HTTP defines operations (along with, e.g., headers), such as `GET`, `POST`, `PUT` and `DELETE`, for transferring representations between clients and servers, eliminating the need for application-specific operations (e.g. *createBooking*, *changeBooking*, etc.).
 This means that caches, proxies, firewalls, etc., can monitor and participate in the protocol.

-> Visibility means that one component of an architecture can monitor (and even regulate) the interaction between other components of the same architecture
+> Visibility means that one component of an architecture can monitor (and even participate in) the interaction between other components of the same architecture

 For better visibility:

-- **DO** make interactions stateless
+- **DO** make interactions stateless.
-- **DO** use HTTP methods (`GET`, `HEAD`,`POST`,`PUT`,`DELETE`, and `TRACE`).
+- **DO** use HTTP methods.
-- **DO** use appropriate headers to describe requests and responses
+- **DO** use appropriate headers to describe requests and responses.
-- **DO** use appropriate status codes and messages
+- **DO** use appropriate status codes and messages.
-- **DO NOT** change syntax and meaning, specified by HTTP, from application to application or from resource to resource
+- **DO NOT** change syntax and meaning, specified by HTTP, from application to application or from resource to resource.

-Keep in mind that focusing solely on visibility may create too fine-grained resources and poor separation of concern between clients and servers, and trading visibility for other benefits is not necessarily bad.
+Keep in mind that focusing solely on visibility may create too fine-grained resources and poor separation of concern between clients and servers.
+Trading visibility for other benefits is not necessarily bad.

 Consider trading visibility: